otoolep/questdb.io/docs/myFirstDatabase.md

 ON readings.sensorId = sensId;
 ```

-Results should look like this
+Results should look like the data below:

 |ID	|ts	                            |temp	        |sensorId	|sensId	|make	            |city
 |---|-------------------------------|---------------|-----------|-------|-------------------|---------